Lapo9/AutocorrelationCUDA/readme.md

 _Nvidia CUDA library, C++_

 ### Nvidia CUDA library
-In order to program on the GPU we decided to use the library provided by Nvidia: CUDA.
+In order to program on the GPU we decided to use the library provided by Nvidia: [CUDA][2].
 CUDA is exposed through a C API, and only works on Nvidia devices.
 We chose CUDA because the physical machine used for the experiment at Politecnico mounts a Titan X (Pascal).

 GPU programming, as mentioned before, has a different paradigm compared to standard CPU programming.
 These are the most important concepts that differentiate the two.